 - Refer to the Virtual Appliance Deployment Guide available at Mitel Online for: - A list of the VMware software product versions supported for use in a Mitel virtualized data center. - Details concerning virtual appliance resource requirements, including the number of vCPUs, disk space and memory that must be configured/reserved.
-The vMBG OVA template enforces these specifications during deployment for each of the two available deployment configurations (vMBG Small Business and vMBG Enterprise). - Information on how to configure VMware infrastructure and features, including resiliency, high availability and resource management and the deployment mode. - Refer to the MBG Engineering Guidelines available at Mitel Online for: - Capacity constraints, including the maximum number of SIP and MiNET registered devices and concurrent G.711 calls supported for each of the two available deployment configurations (vMBG Small Business and vMBG Enterprise). - Internet access to allow licensing from the Applications Management Center (AMC).
+The vMBG OVA template enforces these specifications during deployment for each of the two available deployment configurations (vMBG Small Business and vMBG Enterprise). - Information on how to configure VMware infrastructure and features, including resiliency, high availability and resource management and the deployment mode. - Refer to the MBG Engineering Guidelines available at Mitel Online for: - Capacity constraints, including the maximum number of SIP and MiNET registered devices and concurrent G.711 calls supported for each of the two available deployment configurations (vMBG Small Business and vMBG Enterprise). - See Appendix B of this guide for details on Offline synchronization.
+Internet access to allow licensing from the Applications Management Center (AMC).
 Offline synchronization is not supported with virtual deployments. - A DNS server that is reachable from the platform. - The virtual MBG software in an OVA archived file from Mitel.
 This archive of OVA files contains the OVF 1.0 descriptor and VMDK file.